 - Some colleges may request self-reported ACT or SAT test scores.
 Some may request class rank if provided on the transcript.

 Thankfully, students only have to complete the academic record once.
 Students are assigned an identifying number which they can share with the various colleges.
-(If applying to both SSAR and SRAR colleges, be sure to start with SSAR so you can import that information into the SRAR.
-As noted above, importing only works in one direction.)

-Each college is different.
+Remember, each college is different.

 So, please visit the college’s SRAR or SSAR or admissions web page.
 They will clearly lay out their process for this step.
 Some will have a tutorial or a FAQ page specifically about it.
 Some colleges will prompt you with an email after submitting your application asking for your completion of the record.
 Others will not and will expect you to be familiar with the steps they require on their admissions page.
 The key is going straight to the specific college for the finer details.